2027 America's Cup: Planned equipment

 Royal Yacht Squadron Racing Ltd and Royal New Zealand Yacht Squadron agreed in the challenge after the 36th America's Cup that the AC75 foiling monohull class developed would be used for the 2024 America's Cup, they also want the AC75 class to be used for the 38th America's Cup, perhaps with a slightly modified rule involving less automation in exchange for more sailors doing sailing roles, possibly making space for a crew role reserved for female or youth sailors.

 On 8 November 2024, RNZYS and RYS released a statement that: the AC75 class will be retained however the next Cup will not be until 2027 and the rule is launching a restriction on the sailing of AC75 yachts for 12 months – along with a cap on sailing days of AC75s.
 It is not yet certain how this would work for new teams who need sailing time in existing AC75s.
 Development of LEQ12s is also prohibited however, development can take place on AC40s which remains "in class".
 The defender and challenger of record are investigating the possibility of imposing cost and carbon "caps".

 In a final draft protocol released 23 May 2025, the AC75s will be completely powered by batteries, and manual power (either by grinder or cyclor) is prohibited.
 The crew size has been increased to six, four of which are open crew positions and the other two reserved for Youth (below 25 years of age) and a female crew member (without age restriction).
 All functions on board the AC75 will be battery-powered, with more details expected in the publication of the AC75 Class Rule, where the weight difference will be clarified.

 The Protocol also allows the "sale or transfer of design information and technology between Competitors is permitted but there shall be no sale or transfer of performance data between Competitors."
 This keeps the door open for teams to purchase basic design packages off other teams, (as the French did in the 2024), however, the sharing of performance information remains prohibited.

-The protocol appears to have a clause which bonds competitors to agree to using the AC75 class for AC39, or risk forfeiting $20 million USD.
+The protocol appears to have a clause which bonds competitors to agree to using the AC75 class for AC39, or risk forfeiting US$20 million.